 Best sample of the variety that the sugar bush has to offer.
 The trail starts out on the same trail as the Ridge Trail, continuing from the boardwalk just past the maple museum.
 After passing through a mature section of the sugar bush and alongside a small stand of conifers, continue straight ahead to stay on Woksis, where the Ridge Trail branches off to the left.
 You will continue to see stands of maple trees with networks of tubing as you hike along.
 You will pass by some swampy areas, sheltered areas of evergreens where deer like to bed down at night, and a variety of tree species.
 Keep an eye out for glacial erratics, which are large rocks that may appear out of place because they were dropped by the 2 km thick glacier that retreated from this area 11,000 years ago.
 You will pass by an active beaver pond and a boardwalk made of railroad ties will take you along the edge of a large beaver flooded area.
 After the railroad ties, Woksis meets up with the Pump House Loop Trail.
 Continue straight ahead to complete Woksis on the last half kilometer of the Pump House Loop Trail.
 Otherwise, turn left, crossing the footbridge over the maple pipelines to come out at the start of the Pump House Loop Trail at the Barn.

-The Half Way Trail is a short section of trail that joins the Woksis Run Trail and the Horse Loop Trail through a mature stand of maples.
-This trail is called Half Way Trail because it connects Woksis to the Horse Loop Trail at about the halfway point of Woksis.
+The Short Cut Pass is a short section of trail that joins the Woksis Run Trail and the Sugar Bush Lane through a mature stand of maples.
+It connects Woksis to the Horse Loop Trail at about the halfway point of Woksis.

 Very rugged.
 Not summer accessible due to very wet areas.
 Used mainly for work access to remote areas of the sugar bush.
 Sometimes groomed for cross-country skiing or winter hiking (ask for conditions).

 While you use these trails please abide by the following rules: